hammerheim-game/hammerheim-rules/3-warbands/tilean.md

 distance.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 3 3 3 1 4 1 7
-Weapons/Armor: Marksmen can be armed with weapons and armor chosen from the Marksmen Equipment list.
+Weapons/Armour: Marksmen can be armed with weapons and armour chosen from the Marksmen Equipment list.

 0-5 Duellists
 35 Gold Crowns to hire